chilidoggca/dictionary/README.md

+# Chili's Dictionary App

-# Thanks for taking a look at my dictionary web app.
+Thank you for taking a look at my dictionary web app.

 For this project, I wrote a single .js file which runs on a node server.
 I employed node's 'fs'/File System to read a .txt file to look for matches with the user's search query.